waadmawlood/media/README.md

 //**********************************************

-// get media by id of post object
+// get media by id of the post object
 $post->mediaById(17);

-// get media with soft delete by id of post object
+// get media with soft delete by id of the post object
 $post->mediaById(17, $withTrashed = true);

 //**********************************************